Bachelor of Science (BS) in Kinesiology

 For more information, contact the Student Services Center at (626) 815-2020.

-Scholarships and grants are considered gift aid, meaning they do not require repayment.
+Scholarships and grants are considered gift aid, meaning you don’t have to repay these dollars.
 These awards may come from federal, state, institutional, or private sources.
 Scholarships are often merit-based and awarded for academic achievement, leadership, or other demonstrated talents.

 Student Employment